The Age of Trust

 A New Age of Trust

 The best companies are already starting to build trust into their strategy.
-In fact, big brands like Apple and Google, as well as emerging tech leaders such as integrate.ai and Bluecore, are already making trust a central part of what they do.
+In fact, big brands like Apple and Google, as well as emerging tech leaders such as integrate.ai and Bluecore, are already adapting to the new age of trust by making trust a central part of what they do.
 They’re developing comprehensive programs for building trust proactively, and they’re making sure that privacy and security are first-class citizens in the product development process.

 As part of the approach, they are adopting techniques such as differential privacy and narrowing the criteria for collecting, using and sharing data to make sure that these activities are truly necessary to create value for their users.
 They are also embracing transparency with users by providing explicit and easy-to-understand information about how data is used and by whom, offering mechanisms for opt-out and data export, and emphasizing stewardship of user data rather than claiming corporate ownership of it.